Site icon I Love to Watch You Play

 By Anne Marie Anderson

-Why Mom Should Be The Sports Coach.
+Why Mom Should Be The Youth Sports Coach.
 Youth sports depend upon volunteer coaching, usually by the parents of participating children.
 Before you pass by the “Head Coach” slot and write in your name next to “Team Mom,” consider these sobering stats as to why Mom should be the coach.

 My Daughter Quit Sports, And This Is What I Want Youth Sports Parents To Know

-It is a complicated issue, but clearly, while college athletics has grown, the pool of qualified female candidates has not kept pace.
+It is a complicated issue, but while college athletics has grown, the pool of qualified female candidates has not kept pace.
 That kind of void signals a lack of role models.
 We may have taught our daughters to stop putting “Princess” on the line next to “What do you want to be when you grow up?”
 (Which is, by the way, a position you can only marry into for which the competition is supremely fierce) but it appears not enough girls are putting “Coach” on their dream list.

 Why Is It Critical For Girls To Play Sports